giuliopanda/op-bulk-image-resizer/README.txt

 2. The bulk added to the media library

 == Changelog ==
+= 1.3.1 - 2022-06-07 =
+* fixed setting update did not save checkboxes
+* improvement: when you deactivate the option "Resize when images are uploaded" it no longer shows the column with dimensions in the media library
+* fixed: Skip images that have a link as a path
+* improvement:The upgrader_process_complete action is no longer used

 = 1.3.0 - 2022-03-31 =
-* FEAUT Bulk revert back to original image from media library
+* Feat.
+Bulk revert back to original image from media library

 = 1.2.8 - 2022-02-07 =
-* Fixed After resizing the images, the page froze
+* Fixed: After resizing the images, the page froze

 = 1.2.7 - 2022-01-23 =
-* Fixed missing graphics library in php and messages.
+* Fixed: missing graphics library in php and messages.
 * Updated: chart.js 3.7.0
-* Fixed calculates the 'remaining time' faster
+* Fixed: calculates the 'remaining time' faster

 = 1.2.6 - 2022-01-23 =
-* Fixed install uninstall function
+* Fixed: install uninstall function
-* Fixed return error in wp_generate_attachment_metadata
+* Fixed: return error in wp_generate_attachment_metadata
-* Fixed missing GD extension in php.ini
+* Fixed: missing GD extension in php.ini
-* Fixed warning
+* Fixed: warning

 = 1.2.5 - 2021-07-19 =
-* Fixed bug with animated gif
+* Fixed: bug with animated gif
-* Test images with a webp extension
+* Test: images with a webp extension

 = 1.2.0 - 2021-06-22 =
-* Text corrections
+* Text: corrections
 * Rewritten the setting system
 * Added hooks in the settings form
 * Added deleting original option